-Everything You Need to Know About Keystone XL: Why Pipeline Companies Care
+Everything You Need to Know About Keystone XL: Why Railroads Care

-By now, you've probably heard about TransCanada's Keystone XL pipeline.
-For even the most casual observer of the energy industry, this project has been the spark that has ignited political debates ranging from environmental hazards, emission of greenhouse gasses, and North American energy independence.
-In Tuesday's speech on climate change, President Obama made a point to discuss the fate of the Keystone XL: "Allowing the Keystone XL pipeline to be built requires a finding [from the Department of State] that doing so will be in our nation's interest."
+By now, you've probably heard about Transcanada's Keystone XL pipeline.
+For even the most casual observer of the energy industry, this project has been the spark that has ignited poltical debates ranging from environmental hazards, emission of greenhouse gasses, and North American energy independence.
+In Tuesday's speech on climate change, President Barack Obama made a point to discuss the fate of the Keystone XL: "Allowing the Keystone XL pipeline to be built requires a finding [from the Department of State] that doing so will be in our nation's interest."

 There are clear environmental concerns that several people have regarding the construction of this pipeline, but the story is so much more than that.
 To help better understand the entire story of the Keystone XL pipeline, we at the Fool want to give investors a better look at what the Keystone XL means for all parties involved.
-In this part, we will take a look at what the Keystone XL means for Canadian oil producers, as well as some of Canada's other plans to export oil sands.
+In this part, we'll take a look at what Canadian oil sands mean to railroad companies, and what approval or rejection of the pipeline could mean for these companies.

 If Keystone XL gets built